 435 N. Michigan Avenue

-Editor leading a group of more than 40 journalists creating the Chicago Tribune's sports reports in print (Chicago Sports) and online (chicagotribune.com and chicagobreakingsports.com).
+Editor leading a group of more than 20 journalists creating the Chicago Tribune's business reports in print and online at chicagotribune.com/business and chicagobreakingbusiness.com.

 Kellams grew up on the sunny side of Louisville, Ky., in southern Indiana.
 He graduated from Ball State University with a bachelor's degree in journalism with a minor in history.
 He started his career at The Detroit News before a newspaper strike left him jobless and restless.
-He headed west (he was a young man then) to work for The Seattle Times.
-(By the way, it rains there more than you've heard.)
+He headed west to work for The Seattle Times.
+It rains there more than you've heard.
 Kellams returned to his Midwestern roots in 1998 to work for the Chicago Tribune in a variety of jobs in newsroom.
 He thinks Tribune Tower is by far the coolest newspaper building in the world.

 My life is simple: If I'm not at the office, I'm at home with my family.
 If I'm not at either of those places, I'm pondering what next to do with a project car.
-And that's about it.
+That's about it.